 The hair on the lower part of the goat is normally very soft and the people who remove hair from the goat’s skin make it lie on its back to remove the softest hair in the lower part of its body.
 The hair that is removed in the season of spring is spun manually which demands a dedicated and a persistent spinner.

 Farmers climb up the great Himalayas to locate the high mountainous goats.
-These goats develop thick fur to manage the prevailing chillness and the hair that are grown on the underside of the thick coats are the suitable ones to be used for the purpose of spinning the pashmina.
+These goats develop thick fur to manage the prevailing chillness and the hair that are grown on the underside of the thick coats are the suitable ones to be used for the purpose of spinning the cashmere scarf.
 But the hair is too fragile which cannot be put into the machine process.
 The delicate fibres need to be hand spun to prevent them from getting broken.
 This dedication is required especially for the expensive pure pashmina which is genuine in quality.

 The Spinning of Pashmina Comes as a Long-established Practice

-Every fringe that is found on a pashmina requires a lot of patience and skill.
+Every fringe that is found on a pashmina shawl requires a lot of patience and skill.
 It takes hours to complete the fringe alone.
 People involved in this trade are said to be existing right from the period of the Moghuls.

 The dyeing of a pashmina is another important process which involves skillful people.
 Pashmina is coloured by natural colours which is practised in the cold running water.
 Rushing up the process diminishes the quality of the work.
 So again, this process needs patience and dedication.